 The Musso is the only SUV-derived pickup (based on the Rexton) and, as a result, benefits from much higher levels of comfort and refinement.

-The SsangYong Musso 2019 is a lot more appealing than its predecessor, with a more rugged yet stylish appearance emphasised by stretched headlights, a high front-end and chrome highlighting.
+The SsangYong Musso is a lot more appealing than its predecessor, with a more rugged yet stylish appearance emphasised by stretched headlights, a high front-end and chrome highlights.
 All three trim levels come with colour-coded bumpers and top-level specs will be the only models in the sector to come with 20-inch alloy wheels.

 The cab of the Musso is incredibly spacious in the front and back and offers an abundance of useful storage compartments, including a large central cubby and lockable glovebox, although the dashboard is high which tends to obstruct the vision more than other models.

 The top-of-the-range Saracen model has a much more premium feel, with real ‘Nappa’ leather seats, electrically-adjustable front seats, LED positioning lights, cruise control and a 9.2-inch display with TomTom satellite navigation.
-On the outside, the Saracen is distinguished thanks to its metal front skid plate, chrome side steps, corner bars and mirrors, and – if all those fail – its Saracen graphics.

-For a limited time, a ‘Rhino’ launch model will also be offered.
 Available in Indian Red or Space Black, the Musso Rhino stands out from the crowd thanks to its black detailing, black roll bar, privacy glass in the rear and all-terrain tyres.

-SsangYong Musso engine and driveline
+SsangYong Musso Engine and Driveline

-SsangYong’s refined 2.2-litre (2,157cc) e-XDi220 provides the power, churning out up to 181PS (4,000rpm) and 400Nm (1,400-2,800rpm), although this is slightly uprated to 420Nm for the auto.
+SsangYong’s refined 2.2-litre (2,157cc) e-XDi220 provides the power, churning out up to 181hp (4,000rpm) and 400Nm (1,400-2,800rpm), although this is slightly uprated to 420Nm for the auto.
 There is the choice of either a six-speed manual or a six-speed Aisin automatic which, although smooth, can be slightly hesitant at times.

-On and off the road
+Ssangyong Musso on and off the Road

-Although the 2.2-litre engines are starting to seem slightly anaemic in comparison to the larger displacements marketed by Mercedes, Volkswagen and Ford, the lighter chassis of the Musso means that it feels a lot livelier that we assumed, and the broad torque spread ensures plenty of flexibility when towing and scaling steep inclines.
+Although the 2.2-litre engines are starting to seem slightly anaemic in comparison to the larger displacements marketed by Mercedes, Volkswagen and Ford, the lighter chassis of the Musso means that it feels a lot livelier than we assumed, and the broad torque spread ensures plenty of flexibility when towing and scaling steep inclines.

 The Musso is most in its element out on the country roads.
 While the engineers have excelled in dampening out noise from the engine and road and providing remarkable ride and handling with the rear coil link suspension, the Musso tends to ‘judder’ considerably on bumpy roads.
 Going into the corners, the steering is light and accurate, and body roll is minimal thanks to the lower centre of gravity.